 Various studies have found that aspirin isn’t a harmless drug.
-And if you are healthy, or among what Dr. Nissen calls “the worried well,” you shouldn’t take it just in hopes of preventing heart issues.
+And if you are healthy, or among what cardiologist Steven Nissen, MD, Chief Academic Officer for the Heart and Vascular Institute, calls “the worried well,” you shouldn’t take it just in hopes of preventing heart issues.

 Who are the “worried well”?
 These are well-intentioned people with no history of heart disease or stroke who hope to ward off any heart problems.
 They might ask, “Why not take aspirin anyway, even if the benefit is small?
 After all, we all know aspirin’s safe, right?”

 “Baby aspirin is not a benign intervention,” Dr. Nissen says.
 “There has been evidence for many years that for patients who have never had a cardiovascular event, taking daily aspirin poses as many risks as benefits.”

 A recent study found a higher risk for hemorrhage from stroke or in the upper gastrointestinal tract.
 Another study suggested that healthy older adults taking daily aspirin were at increased risk for all-cause mortality, including cancer.